 - A Solution to the Fermi Paradox – From Michael Wong and Stuart Bartlett over at the Royal Society.

 Pretty straightforward.
 Few civilizations ever leave their gravity well because ‘ecosocialism or extinction’ is a universal necessity built into the laws of thermodynamics.
-Once you’re doing a minimally steady-state terraforming economy within your biosphere’s paramaters, you’re not going anywhere.
+Once you’re doing a minimally regulatable terraforming economy within your biosphere’s parameters, you’re not going anywhere.
 Or maybe you would, just slower.